arogozhnikov/python3_with_pleasure/README.md

 ### Main problems for teaching machine learning and data science with python

-Course authors should spend time in the beginning to explain what is an iterator, why is can't be sliced / concatenated / multiplied / iterated twice like a string (and how to deal with it).
+Course authors should spend time at first lectures to explain what is an iterator, why it can't be sliced / concatenated / multiplied / iterated twice like a string (and how to deal with it).

 I think most of course authors would be happy to avoid these details, but now it is hardly possible.